JwongtheCodyBoy/Greg_the_Game/README.md

 ## About this game
 An orignial game which mixes elements from FPS and parkour game. <br>
 Shoot the emenies to earn points which is displayed at the top of the player's screen and retrive the weapon the enemy was using. <br>
-Navigate your way through the map with some fast pace movements and Swing around with a grappling hook to get the high ground against your enemies <br>
-and defeat them before they defeat you.<br>
+Navigate your way through the map with some fast pace movements and Swing around with a grappling hook to get the high ground against your enemies and defeat them before they defeat you.<br>

 ### Summary